leeyspaul/katacoda-concurrency-basics-in-go/concurrency-basics-in-go/step3.md

 # Blocking with WaitGroups
-WaitGroups are a goroutine synchronization mechanism where we can force a block until goroutines finish in our code.
+WaitGroups are a goroutine synchronization mechanism that can force a block until goroutines finish.

-Open up the `blocking_with_wg.go` file.
+Open up the `blocking_with_wg.go` file and use this [documentation](https://golang.org/pkg/sync/) to answer the questions below.

 >>Q1: In order to use WaitGroups what package do we need to import?<< =~= sync

-Go ahead and import the corresponding package so we can use WaitGroups.
-Use your knowledge on WaitGroups and the [docuemtation](https://golang.org/pkg/sync/) to answer the below questions.

 >>Q2: What WaitGroup function must we run to tell Go the number of goroutines we want to run?<< ( ) Write